gnolang/blog/posts/2026-03-25_beta-mainnet/README.md

 # Gno.land Beta Mainnet is Live

-Gno.land’s Beta Mainnet marks the beginning of a new era in application development.
-Engineered from the ground up, Gno.land is the world’s first language-based, multi-user operating system.
+Gno.land's Beta Mainnet marks the beginning of a new era in application development.
+Engineered from the ground up, Gno.land is the world's first language-based, multi-user operating system.
 It pushes the limits of existing blockchain infrastructure and programming languages by making shared computation, persistent state, and composability native to the system itself.

 Similar to the way Cosmos changed how blockchains intercommunicate, and the Tendermint Byzantine Fault Tolerant Consensus Protocol changed how blockchain developers approach consensus algorithms, Gno.land will change the way developers think about programming.